Boundedness in general type MMP: Boundedness of invariants in MMP

 \subsection{Explicit bounds}

 In the remaining part of this section, we prove some effective versions of Theorem \ref{thm:index+mld+vol bound}, giving explicit bounds on the invariants at least when the pair is log smooth and projective (in general, one can reduce to this case by passing to a log resolution of some projective compactification).
-We also prove an explicit index bound for $3$-fold MMP.
-These will be useful in Section \ref{sec:explicit tof} where we bound the number of steps in certain MMP.

 We start with an explicit bound of the log canonical volume.

 \begin{lem} Let $(X,\Delta)$ be a projective log smooth klt pair of dimension $n$ such that $\Delta$ is big, and let $H$ be a very ample divisor on $X$.
 Then